pixelfederation/doctrine-resettable-em-bundle/README.md

 is able to reset the entity manager when it gets stuck on an exception.
 After each request the entity manager gets cleared or reset, if an exception occurred during request handling.

-Also another feature is, that on each request start the entity manager connection gets pinged, so the connection won't get closed after some period of time.
+Also, another feature is that on each request start the entity manager connection gets pinged, so the connection won't get closed after some period of time.

 ## Instalation